-To deepen the knowledge of corruption prevention at the management level, the Group established an event using ICAC training materials for management staff in March 2021.
+To deepen the knowledge of corruption prevention at the management level, the Group organised an event using ICAC training materials for management staff in March 2022.
 The event primarily focused on three high-corruption-risk areas, which include contract awards, construction supervision and contract management.
 Our management staff members greatly benefited from the event.

-For the Reporting Period, the Group is not aware of any cases of non-compliance that have a significant impact on the Group with laws and regulations in relation to bribery, extortion, fraud, and money laundering.
+For the Reporting Period, there is no concluded legal case regarding corrupt practices brought against us and our employee and the Group is not aware of any cases of non-compliance that have a significant impact on the Group with laws and regulations in relation to bribery, extortion, fraud, and money laundering.